 Pruning promotes growth and right now, we want them to sleep, not regrow and bloom.
 By pruning now, it only weakens the tree and if we get another warm day around here, which can happen, sap will rise up in the plant and then if it freezes, that sap will freeze and possibly ruin the tree.

-Instead of pruning for looks and growth, prune only if necessary for safety.
+Instead of pruning for looks and growth, prune only if necessary for protection.
 If you see dead limbs or hanging limbs that could fall and cause damage over the winter or when a good dumping of snow lands on them, it’s okay to remove them.
 But, make sure they are dead.
 Removing dead limbs won’t cause growth elsewhere on the tree.

 There are a few simple plants that can take some pruning because they can’t deal with harsh winters but those only include Bearded Iris, Blackberry Lily, Columbine and a few others – Visit this site for a list of perennials to cut back in Fall and Winter.